 - X-Ray Sparks: Haruhi's skeleton flashes five times as she's zapped for 10 seconds.

-- You Look Familiar: From episode 18:
+- You Look Familiar: In-universe example from episode 18:

 Officer: You're under arrest!